Parramatta Eels: Foundation and early years

-Parramatta saw very little success in their early years, despite narrowly missing out on finals qualification in 1949 under the guidance of former Western Suburbs and Leeds five-eighth Vic Hey.
+Parramatta saw little success in their early years, despite narrowly missing out on finals qualification in 1949 under the guidance of former Western Suburbs and Leeds five-eighth Vic Hey.
 Between 1952 and 1961, they finished last eight times and won only 35 of 180 matches.
 The reasons behind the club doing so poorly in the early years was due to a lack of resources and a weak playing roster.
 Where other teams fielded test and representative players, Parramatta fielded mainly amateur players or park footballers.
 The only players of note during this dark period were Billy Rayner and Brian Hambly.

 In 1962, Parramatta made the finals for the first time; this achievement was repeated for the three following seasons under coach Ken Kearney.
 Around this time the club managed to finally attract better players such as Ken Thornett, Dick Thornett and Bob O'Reilly.
 However, the club slid back down the ladder in the following years, collecting the wooden spoon in 1970 and 1972.
 The club's first major success came in 1975 when they defeated Manly-Warringah in the pre-season cup final.